Widen Enterprises

-Widen Enterprises Inc. is an American privately held technology company that designs, develops and provides digital asset management and product information management software as well as digital asset management services.
+Widen Enterprises Inc. is a technology company that designs, develops and provides digital asset management and product information management software as well as digital asset management services.
 The company was founded in 1948 in Madison, Wisconsin by Arthur and Emily Widen, initially as Widen Engraving Co., a plate-engraving business providing printing-plates for newspapers.
-The company has sustained business viability and longevity by adapting its products to technological advances and business model transformation, the company now has headquarters in both Madison, Wisconsin and London, United Kingdom.
+The company sustained business viability and longevity by adapting its products to technological advances and business model transformation.
+The company was acquired by Acquia in September 2021 and operates as part of the Acquia Digital Experience platform.

 History

 1948 – Widen Engraving Co. – Founding and incorporation

 In 1948, Arthur Widen and Emily Widen, spurred on by his experience working in the Madison newspaper industry and backed by her financial support in the form of a $1,500 mortgage, founded Widen Engraving Co.
 The business initially helped newspapers create newsprint by engraving creative and marketing materials from photographs and type onto zinc and copper plates.